ZJUFanLab/bulk2space/README.md

 ```

 ## Quick Start
 To use Bulk2Space we require five formatted `.csv` files as input (i.e. read in by pandas).
-We have included twe test datasets
+We have included two test datasets
 in the [tutorial/data/example_data folder](tutorial/data/example_data) of this repository as examples to show how to use Bulk2Space.

 If you choose the spot-based data (10x Genomics, ST, or Slide-seq, etc) as spatial reference, please refer to: